eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 Quick start
 =============

 *Micro RTPS* provides a C API which allows you to create your own *Micro RTPS Clients* publishing and/or listening to topics from DDS Global Data Space.
-The following example is a simple *Micro RTPS Clients* (Using that C API) and a *Micro RTPS Agent* publishing a "Hello DDS world!" messages to DDS world.
+The following example is a simple *Micro RTPS Client* (Using that C API) and a *Micro RTPS Agent* publishing a "Hello DDS world!" message to DDS world.

 .. code-block:: c++